orbitalquark/textadept/doc/08_Preferences.md

 [LuaDoc]: api/index.html

-#### Language-Specific
+#### Language

-Similar to generic modules, putting your own language-specific module in *~/.textadept/modules/* causes Textadept to load that module for editing the language's code instead of the default one in *modules/* (if the latter exists).
+Similar to generic modules, putting your own language module in *~/.textadept/modules/* causes Textadept to load that module for editing the language's code instead of the default one in *modules/* (if the latter exists).
-For example, copying the default Lua language-specific module from *modules/lua/* to *~/.textadept/modules/* results in Textadept loading that module for editing Lua code in place of its own.
+For example, copying the default Lua language module from *modules/lua/* to *~/.textadept/modules/* results in Textadept loading that module for editing Lua code in place of its own.
 However, if you make custom changes to that module and upgrade Textadept later, the module may no longer be compatible.
 Rather than potentially wasting time merging changes, run custom code independent of a module in the module's *post_init.lua* file.
 In this case, instead of copying the `lua` module and creating an `events.LANGUAGE_MODULE_LOADED` event handler to use tabs, simply put the event handler in *~/.textadept/modules/lua/post_init.lua*:

     events.connect(events.LANGUAGE_MODULE_LOADED, function(lang)
       if lang == 'lua' then buffer.use_tabs = true end